fluree/docs.flur.ee/src/content/0.10.0/docs/query/analytical-query.md

 Value | Description
 -- | --
 `source` | Optional source.
 If no source included, assume current version database.
 See [Queries Across Sources](#queries-across-sources).
-`subject` | Reference to an subject.
+`subject` | Reference to a subject.
 Can be an subject id, unique two-tuple, a variable (a string that begins with `?`), or null.
-`predicate` | Reference to an predicate.
+`predicate` | Reference to a predicate.
 Can be either subject id, predicate name, or a variable (a string that begins with `?`).
 `object` | Reference to an object.
 Can be a value, subject id, unique two-tuple, a variable (a string that begins with `?`), or null.
 `options` | Optional map with clause options, including filter.
 See [Supported Options](#supported-options).